emadar22/ShrinkingWorldsUnity/README.md

 - Each model will have its own center point which are small green circles
 - Box shape model as shown in diagram will act as gameobject that will act as center of gravity for the car
 - This box will smoothly lerp towards the center point of the torus model piece on which car is present
-- As car shift from one piece to another the box will smoothly lerp towards the center point of next shape this will keep the car linked to the surface while its
-  translates across the torus
+- As car shift from one piece to another the box will smoothly lerp towards the center point of next shape this will keep the car linked to the surface while it translates across the torus.
 - Lerp will help in smoothly transfer of gravity point from one object to another without giving jerky effect
 - I am using trigger in between pieces to note which next donut piece our car is entering